 When you upgrade an OceanBase cluster, note the following considerations:

-Log archiving is disabled during the upgrade from OceanBase V4.0 to V4.1.
+During the upgrade from OceanBase V4.0 to V4.1, log archiving is disabled.

-ADD SERVER/DELETE SERVERoperations, contact technical support.You cannot directly upgrade an OceanBase transitional version.
-You must follow the upgrade version sequence specified in the
+ADD SERVERorDELETE SERVERoperations during the upgrade, contact technical support.You cannot directly upgrade from an OceanBase transitional version.
+You must follow the upgrade sequence specified in the

-oceanbase_upgrade_dep.ymlfile.The upgrade script must be executed directly on the observer process where the Root Service is located.
-It cannot be executed through OceanBase Database Proxy (ODP).
+oceanbase_upgrade_dep.ymlfile.You must execute the upgrade script directly on the observer process where the Root Service is located.
+You cannot connect to the Root Service through OceanBase Database Proxy (ODP).

-Starting from OceanBase Database V4.3.0 Beta, OceanBase Database no longer supports the zlib_1.0 compression algorithm.
-During the upgrade, the following pre-checks are performed:
+Starting from OceanBase Database V4.3.0 Beta, the zlib_1.0 compression algorithm is no longer supported.
+During the upgrade, the following checks are performed:

 - The